 In this section, demonstrate that you have a good grasp of your chosen project idea by describing similar work that has been accomplished.
 These might include projects that you may refer to as you create your own.
 Be sure to do enough research so that you have a good feel for what is already out there.
 Remember, your project does not have to be unique, but you do have to know why it is not.
 If your project has been implemented before or if your problem has been solved, then be sure to mention that here.

 Make sure to include citations to references to any outside work that you describe in this section.
 I expect that you will cite references in this section.
-Use a proper format for citations such as MLA (Berndtsson et a.
-2002, pp.39-44; Zobel 2004, pp.19-26)
+Use the ACM format for citations.

 3 Proposal